medic/cht-core/README.md

 With the setup instructions below the tools will run directly on your machine, rather than via Docker.

+### Supported Operating Systems

+Developers are actively using both Linux and MacOS, so both of those platforms are well supported for development.

+We don't support Windows out of the box.
+However, you can try using the Windows Subsystem for Linux.
+See the [Windows Subsystem for Linux notes](https://github.com/medic/medic-docs/blob/master/development/using-windows.md) for how the installation instructions differ.

 ### Dependencies

 You will need to install the following: